hsudml/shootAndRecord/guide.md

 Software to edit this footage is available at the media lab.
 There's also online sites students can download free audio for their projects.
 See below for more info.

+## Storyboard
+Fill out the storyboard with what you want to record in your scene.
+How will you frame the shot?
+Who will be in the shot?
+What kind of audio will you need to capture (voice, background sounds, background music)?

 ![Storyboards for two scenes, each asking for info about equipment, environment and footage](images/storyboard.png)

 When planning your video project, you will want to think about: